 Close working collaboration and shared training schemes exist with the Department of Medical Microbiology and Virology, which provides laboratory diagnostic and advisory services.

-The inpatient service for HIV-infected patients is run by the CIU in close collaboration with consultants in Genito-Urinary Medicine.
-Outpatient HIV services are run from the Courtyard Clinic between GUM and CIU.
+The inpatient service for HIV-infected patients is run by the CIU in close collaboration with the outpatient HIV team.
+Outpatient HIV services are run from the Courtyard Clinic.

 The CIU provides the inpatient care for patients with known or suspected tuberculosis, and an outpatient service for tuberculosis in collaboration with the Chest Clinic team.
 Patients with hepatitis B or C are managed in collaboration with the Hepatology service.